MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_00_Lab0_Ex0_Lab_Setup.md

 1. Ensure none of the checkboxes are selected on the **Reset password** flyout page.
 In the Password field, enter a password you can remember to reset all user passwords available in the tenant.

-   >[Note] You can reset the password to the same password as the admin's account, which should be provided by your lab hosting provider.
-Setting all user passwords to the same password is not advised in a real world scenario.
-This can be help for the purpose of this lab.
+   >[!Note] You can reset the password to the same password as the admin's account, which should be provided by your lab hosting provider.
+Setting all user passwords to the same password is not advised in a production environment, though can be useful in a lab setting.

 1. Select the **Reset password** button to reset all user passwords, except for the **MOD Administrator** and **Microsoft Service Account**.